 The DSL is a member of the School Management Team.
 Our DSL is Louise Tiley.
-The DSL takes lead responsibility for child protection and wider safeguarding.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.